DerelictOrg/derelictorg.github.io/docs/packages/gl3.md

 This is essentially what is done by the default `glContext` mixin.
 Note that in `glDecls`, `glFuncs`, and `glLoaders`, the second parameter is optional, with the default value of `false`.

+!!! note
+    There is a currently unresolved issue that causes the compiler to seemingly hang when using contexts and compiling with `-release`.
+Compilation eventually succeeds, but it can take a very long time.

 ### Loading the OpenGL library

 The steps required to gain access to different OpenGL versions may differ across operating systems.
 For example, on Windows OpenGL versions up to 1.1 may be dynamically linked, but 1.2 and above must be loaded dynamically at runtime after a context has been created.
 On Mac OS X, all of the OpenGL versions may be dynamically linked or dynamically loaded, and in the latter case a context need not be active.